facebook/react-native-website/website/blog/2022-12-13-pointer-events-in-react-native.md

 :::note

-Pointer Events are only implemented for the New Architecture and are only available for React Native 0.71+ which at the time of writing is a release candidate.
+Pointer Events are only implemented for the [New Architecture (Fabric)](https://reactnative.dev/docs/the-new-architecture/use-app-template) and are only available for React Native 0.71+ which at the time of writing is a release candidate.

 :::